typper-io/crust/docs/github-actions.md

 5. Verify GITHUB_TOKEN permissions are set correctly
 6. Make sure you're using command options (--option) instead of environment variables
 7. Verify that both required options (`--openai-api-key` and `--terraform-plan-command`) are provided
+8. If using a container, verify it has all required dependencies
+9. Check if Node.js and npm are properly installed
+10. Verify that the environment has access to all required resources